 Significant events and commemorative dates

 A list of commemorative dates and historical events which are significant in terms of Australia’s national identity and culture.
-The list includes both current and past events.
+The list includes both past events and current commemorative occasions.

 Timeline of Australian history and culture